The Confidence Code for Girls: Taking Risks, Messing Up, and Becoming Your Amazingly Imperfect, Totally Powerful Self

 Families can talk about the girls' stories in The Confidence Code for Girls.
 Which ones resonated with you?
 How have you handled similar situations?
 In hindsight, what would you have done differently?

-What inspiring representations of girls and women do you see in media?
+What inspiring representations of girls and women do you see in the media?
 What do see in media that you think undermines women and girls?

 What does your confidence code look like?